 - Cooking items

-Solution: Shanthi has been working in my house for several years as domestic help.
-She hails from a village on the Karnataka – Tamil Nadu border.
-She lives here in Bangalore with her husband and a daughter in her early twenties, who is currently pursuing B.com from a reputed institute.
+Solution: Shanthi has been working in my house for several years as a domestic help.
+She hails from a village on the Karnataka-Tamil Nadu border.
+She lives here in Bangalore with her husband and a daughter in her early twenties, who is currently pursuing B Com from a reputed institute.

-She comes at around 7.30 in the morning and gets done for the day by 6:00 in the evening.
+She comes at around 7:30 in the morning and finishes her work by 6:00 in the evening.
 She does her work with diligence and skill, never even once making a fuss or complaining about the work she does.

-She gets Rs.5000/- per month with all other amenities like food, clothing etc. Her husband is involved in making wax mannequins for clothing stores which also earns him a handsome amount every day.
-Thus, Shanthi is leading a happy and fruitful life with us and her family members.
+She gets Rs 5000/- per month with all other amenities like food, clothing, etc. Her husband is involved in making wax mannequins for clothing stores which also earns him a decent amount every day.
+Still, Shanthi is leading a tough life working more than 10 hours daily at our home, then doing her own household chores and looking after her family members.

 Growing up as Boys and Girls Summary